EisOokami/FormValidation/README.md

 ---

-Thank you for visiting the Tourist Interactive Map project!
+Thank you for visiting the Form Validation project!
 I hope this tool will help you in protecting your form.
 If you have any questions or feedback, please feel free to open an issue or contribute to the project.
 Happy protection!